Last date modified: 2026-Jul-13

 2. Is the request made in accordance with the Agency's regulations?—Select Yes or No. You must enter a reason if you select No. You cannot perfect the request if you select No.

-3. If you answered yes to both questions, click Confirm Perfection to open the Acknowledgment Letter - Processing template.
-Follow the acknowledgment letter steps below.
+3. If you answered yes to both questions, click Confirm Perfection to open the Acknowledgement Letter - Processing template.
+See the next section for instructions on using this template.

-4. If you answered no to either question, click Not Perfected to open the Acknowledgment Letter - Additional Information Required template.
-Jump to the Additional Information Required template.
+4. If you answered no to either question, click Not Perfected to open the Acknowledgement Letter - Additional Information Required template.
+See Additional Information Required for instructions on using this template.

 Use this email template to customize a response to the requester, letting them know their request is being processed.